Best Honey for Coffee

 Wildflower Honey

 Adds multi-floral complexity that complements bold dark roast coffees.
 Its moderate intensity matches well with robust flavors, and the varying character keeps each cup slightly interesting.
+Choose local wildflower honey for the most interesting regional flavor variation.

 Local wildflower honey in dark roast coffee is a satisfying combination with regional character.